sarahlehman/smalltownkitten/content/post/cat-paranoia.md

 something to prevent this impending disaster.
 You know what I’ll just stop flossing.
 I knew nothing good would ever come of this.

-Side note- Is this how people with babies feel about babies?
+(Side note- Is this how people with babies feel about babies?)

 I give Nugget some catnip, but as I am putting it on the floor for him to roll around in and enjoy, I realize some of the pieces appear to be VERY large and VERY sharp.
 What if it stabs the inside of his mouth?
-One time, a bee flew into one of my parents’ cat’s mouths.
+One time, a bee flew into the mouth of one of my parents’ cats.
 It buzzed around in there for a second and then the cat opened his mouth and released the bee.
-I looked past his sharp teeth and saw a black spot on the roof of his mouth, which I was convinced was the bee’s stinger (is that a real word?
+I looked past his sharp teeth and saw a black spot on the roof of his mouth, which I was convinced was the bee’s stinger (Is that a real word?
 Stinger?
 Is that anatomically correct?) and immediately panicked.
 My mom told me it was probably just a birthmark.
 Honestly even if a bee’s stinger did get lodged into the roof of this particular cat’s mouth, he would probably be fine.
 He’s a demon cat, so the stinger would most likely just give him more Satanic power.
 Wait maybe the stinger is *why* he is evil… I have to text my mom.

 Back to Nugget.

 I give him his wet food in the morning and then go to hop in the shower, but then I imagine him choking on said food while I’m shampooing my hair.
 I mean I cut up all the big pieces I thought he couldn’t handle, but what if it just goes down the wrong pipe and I can’t hear him suffering?
-I settle on creepily supervising him while he eats like I am a lunch room monitor, as if I even know what to do if he DOES start choking (I’ve read the instructions on how to perform cat CPR, but I feel like it’s something you have to learn by doing?)
+I settle on creepily supervising him while he eats like I am a lunch room monitor, as if I even know what to do if he DOES start choking.
+(I’ve read the instructions on how to perform cat CPR, but I feel like it’s something you have to learn by doing?)
 “Why am I late for work?
 Oh, yeah… sorry about that… I had to watch my cat complete his breakfast.”

 What if I put lotion on my hands and then he licks my hand, or I pet him before the lotion is fully absorbed, and there’s something toxic to cats